top of page

 “Well then you must sell this unfinished toy to someone who lives in a palace.
 Not to me.”

 “Look at it.
-This is not junk that you can buy in any store.
+This is not something that you can buy in any store.
 I guarantee, you will find nothing like it in all of Tehran.
 But I have a soft heart.
 45,000 tomans.
 And I am truly giving it away at that price.

-Sir, as you agree, it is a wonderful model.
+“Sir, as you agree, it is a wonderful model.
 All I ask of your goodness and kindness is 38,000 tomans.
 There I’ve said it.
 38,000 tomans.
-So be it.
-Mere rials for a treasure the lucky boy, your son…am I right?...
-I am guessing you and your son will work together to build it.
-Oh how everyone will admire the work when it is done.”
+So be it. …For your son…am I right?..
+You and your son will work together to build it.
+Oh how everyone will admire the work.”

-But he must move up.
 “I will think about it” Ardeshir thrusts the box back at the vendor.

 The attendant returns the card, and adjusts the pump.
 Ardeshir unlocks his gas cap and inserts the nozzle.